What is SEM (Search Engine Marketing)

 Well, you must know that SEM holds a key spot in the digital marketing toolbox for some pretty compelling reasons.
 It’s a powerful weapon that could help you attract new customers, increase revenue, and give your website a prime seat on the SERP.

-Picture it this way: the higher you are on SERP, the more people are likely to find their way to your site, gain insight, make purchases, or engage in other interactions.
-It helps businesses empower their online presence, pinpoint their target audience, and keep a sharp eye on how well their strategy works.
+Picture it this way: the higher you are on SERP, the more people are likely to find your site, gain insight, make purchases, or engage in other interactions.
+This helps businesses empower their online presence, pinpoint their target audience, and keep a sharp eye on how well their strategy works.

 So, how does SEM work its magic?